akshatvijan/Bookify/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

-here's the workin video of project ->
+here's the working video of project ->

 https://github.com/user-attachments/assets/834db3a6-23f6-4f16-be0b-cf7c74437da6